What is Cost Basis in Crypto?

 In the case of crypto tax, the cost basis is the original price plus any related fees, of the crypto on the day you took ownership of it - whether you bought it, were gifted it, or (sometimes) had it airdropped to you.
 When calculating the cost of an asset you purchased, you can also add any transaction fees you paid when you bought/sold it.

 For example, let’s say you bought 0.5 BTC for $30,000 and you paid a 0.5% buy fee, so $150.
 Your cost basis would be $30,150.

 You later sell your 0.5 BTC for $32,000.
 You pay another 0.5% sell fee, so $160.
 Your cost basis is now $30,310.
 You can calculate whether you made a capital gain or loss by subtracting your cost basis from your sale price.
 In this instance, $32,000 - $30,310 = $1,690.
 You made a capital gain of $1,690 and you’ll need to pay Capital Gains Tax on this amount.

-Why are there different cost basis methods?
+Why are there different cost basis methods for crypto?